 Welcome to the Gentle Procedures Clinic.
 On this site you will find information about circumcision for baby boys.
 Our goal is to make it simple for you to get the info and services you may require.

 Infant circumcision is commonly done relatively early in the life of your son.
-Procedures completed in the first four weeks are considered newborn circumcisions and we offer circumcision for babies upto 1 year of age, and for boys and adult men ages 12 and up.
+Procedures completed in the first four weeks are considered newborn circumcisions and we offer circumcision for babies up to 4 months of age and for adult men ages 18 and up.